RayViljoen/grunt-sitemap/README.md

 }
 ````

-and if you need to have the bar at the end of the url simply add the attribute `trailingSlash: true`
+and if you need to trailing slash simply add the attribute `trailingSlash: true` Eg.

-Eg.

 ````javascript
 extension: {